Avi0n/MeshCoreOne/docs/User_Guide.md

 - Type your message and tap **Send**.
 - **Delivery Status** (shown as text labels below outgoing messages):
   - **"Sending..."**: Message is pending or being transmitted to your radio.
-  - **"Sent"**: The message has been successfully transmitted by your radio.
+  - **"Sent"**: Your radio has accepted the message and queued it for transmission.
   - **"Delivered"**: The recipient's radio has confirmed receipt of message.
-  - **"Retrying..."**: The app is attempting to resend using flood routing (with spinner indicator).
+  - **"Retrying..."**: The app is attempting to resend (first via direct routing, then falling back to flood routing once the direct attempts are exhausted), shown with a spinner indicator.
   - **"Failed"**: The message could not be delivered after multiple attempts (red bubble background with exclamation icon).

 ### @Mentions